Yandex Cloud

 2. Select Hosts from the list on the left.

-3. On the Overview tab, go to the Hostname column.
-To copy a hostname, point to the right of the hostname and click the copy icon.
+3. On the Overview tab, go to the Host name column.
+To copy a host name, point to the right of the host name and click the copy icon.

 2.4.
 DataSphere.
 Upload the data to ClickHouse®2.4.
 DataSphere.
 Upload the data to ClickHouse®

-2. Paste data in the variables:
+2. Insert the data into the variables:

 image